sitarium/sitarium/README.md

 Easy task: simply extract Sitarium source in the dedicated place of your webserver.
 The `/public` folder needs to be set as the Document Root.

+Run the command `composer update` to download all the dependencies.

 ### Step 2: Set up the database

 Provide the database connection details in the `/config/database.php` file (driver, server, login, password, database name...)